kinopee0219/capstone/report.md

 Anyway, this experience to employing various deep learning models to solve this problem helps me to solve a problem with various approach.

-### 5-3.
+#### 5-3.
 Improvement
 In this section, discussion is made as to how one aspect of the implementation could be improved.

 In order to build algorithm trading system which predicts well and can win the stock price trading, theare are three potential approch.
+- **Change my preprocessing**:
-- Change my data: Feature engineering with the existing models.
+Feature engineering with the existing models.

-- Change my model and data: CNN and LSTM with one more dimension to learn the relationship between the other stock datasets such as Facebook, Apple etc. For simple example, CNN's RGB channel for image recognition is correspoding to Google, Apple, Facebook, and Amazon stock datasets.
+- **Change my model and data**:
+CNN and LSTM with one more dimension to learn the relationship between the other stock datasets such as Facebook, Apple etc. For simple example, CNN's RGB channel for image recognition is correspoding to Google, Apple, Facebook, and Amazon stock datasets.

+- **Change my model**:
-- Change my model: In order to 'win' trading, Deep-Reinforcement approach is usefull because it can learn policy with three actions of sell, stay, buy.
+In order to 'win' trading, Deep-Reinforcement approach is usefull because it can learn policy with three actions of sell, stay, buy.

+**EoF**
-I appreciate your spending time on my papaer.
+I appreciate your time.
-Sincerely,
+*Thanks and Best Regards, *

 [Masaharu Kinoshita](https://www.linkedin.com/in/masaharu-kinoshita/), a newly-fladged data scientist at IBM Japan